m-rath/tiny-demo/README.md

-# MVP demo: serving a Hugging Face model
+# Serve a model with Flask, Gunicorn and Docker

+Real-time predictions depend on stateless serving functions.
+In this tiny demo, deploy a pre-trained NLP model for extractive QA.

+## The Model

+[Deepset's distilled RoBERTa](https://huggingface.co/deepset/roberta-base-squad2-distilled), pre-trained on SQuAD2, is available via Hugging Face.
 [RoBERTa](https://arxiv.org/abs/1907.11692) is a variant of BERT, with optimized training that dropped the Next Sentence Prediction task but extended the Masked Language Modeling task with more data in bigger batches.

-[Deepset's distilled RoBERTa](https://huggingface.co/deepset/roberta-base-squad2-distilled), pre-trained on SQuAD2, is available via Hugging Face.

 ![Hugging Face logo](https://huggingface.co/front/assets/huggingface_logo-noborder.svg)

-Perfect for this quick demo of Extractive Q & A.

 # Instructions